 電話 を 貸してください

 Denwa wo kashite kudasai

-Can I please use the phone? (enter me).
+Please can I use the phone? (enterprise me).